kadalu/rfcs/README.md

 ## The process

-In short, to get a major feature added to Ember, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Ember.
+In short, to get a major feature added to Kadalu, one must first get the RFC merged into the RFC repo as a markdown file.
+At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Kadalu.

 * Fork the RFC repo http://github.com/kadalu/rfcs
 * Copy the appropriate template.
 For most RFCs, this is `0000-template.md`,